senthilrajasek/senthilrajasek/README.md

 My main technology interests are,

-Programming - C#, Python, Javascript, Typescript, Lisp( Scheme).
+-Programming : C#, Python, Javascript, Typescript, Lisp( Scheme).
-Machine Learning and A.I
+- Machine Learning and A.I
-Programmer productivity i.e., how to improve your programming skills.
+- Programmer productivity i.e., how to improve your programming skills.

 Apart from technology I love reading, writing, mathematics ( probability and statistics) and personal finance.